-1. Executives may report their findings or recommendations to the general membership at this point of the agenda.

-2. The full report should be presented and then general members, in turn, may ask questions or comment.
-It is not appropriate to make motions or discuss items of business during this portion of the meeting.

-3. This time should also be used for any presentations to be made to the general membership.
+- 1. Executives may report their findings or recommendations to the members and Board of Directors at this point of the agenda. - 2.
+The full report should be presented and then members, in turn, may ask questions or comment.
+It is not appropriate to make motions or discuss items of business during this portion of the meeting. - 3.
+This time should also be used for any presentations to be made to the Board of Directors.